Hennadiy Kernes: Attempted assassination and re-election

 On 28 April 2014, Kernes was shot once in the back while hiking by an unknown assailant using a sniper rifle.

 Although the wound was life-threatening, doctors performed emergency surgery and were able to stabilize him.
 The following day Kernes was flown to Israel for further treatment.
 According to a report by Televiziyna Sluzhba Novyn on 10 May 2014, he was "making a quick recovery"; in the accompanying interview he stated, "I'm in favor of Kharkiv remaining part of Ukraine, and therefore in favor of seeing her flourish".
-While recovering in Israel, Kernes stated on 11 June 2014 his willingness to cooperate with newly-inaugurated Ukrainian President Petro Poroshenko.
+While recovering in Israel, Kernes stated on 11 June 2014 his willingness to cooperate with newly inaugurated Ukrainian President Petro Poroshenko.
 On 12 August 2014, he stated "Please remember these people -Kharkiv was, is, and will be part of a single and indivisible Ukraine".
 Kernes commented on the 2014 Russian annexation of Crimea on 23 August 2014, saying "Crimea will return to Ukraine, I believe in it".
 Kernes returned to Kharkiv on 17 June 2014.
 Following the incident, he used a wheelchair.

 In the October 2015 Kharkiv mayoral election, Kernes was re-elected as a candidate of Revival in the first round of the election with 65.8% of the votes, with a voter turnout of 44.4%.
+He took office on November 18, 2015.
+After his re-election, Kernes took a position loyal to the new Kyiv government: he made loud statements, but did not take any measures to protect Soviet monuments.

+In December 2018, Kernes said that in the 2019 Ukrainian presidential elections he would vote for Petro Poroshenko, as he had made “quite a lot of effort” to finance and develop Kharkiv.
+On June 2, 2019, the founding congress of the new party Trust in Deeds took place in Kharkiv, the two co-chairs of which were chosen as the city heads of Kharkiv and Odesa, Hennadiy Kernes and Gennadiy Trukhanov.

 In the July 2019 Ukrainian parliamentary election, Kernes was placed in the top ten of the party list of Opposition Bloc.
 However, the nationwide list of this party won just 3.23% of the votes, failing to overcome the 5% election barrier and keeping Kernes from a seat in the Verkhovna Rada.

 In June 2020, Kernes announced that he had been nominated for re-election as Kharkiv mayor under the banner of his new political party, Kernes Bloc — Successful Kharkiv in the October 2020 Kharkiv mayoral election.